Parking Lot Design Services

 Types Of Parking Lots We Design

+Our team doesn’t use refer to a parking lot design manual- we build from scratch, with the ecology of your property and your goals and budget in mind.
 The kinds of parking lots we are capable of designing vary widely, from gravel to the new, green paving technology known as porous asphalt.
 Each of these generally fall into a category of rigid pavement, flexible pavement, or permeable pavement.

 Concrete is the most common paving material used for residential driveways, and is considered a rigid pavement.
 A rigid pavement is one topped off with PCC (Portland Cement Concrete) and is much more stiff than a flexible pavement- as you may have guessed.
 While the stiffness of concrete has its advantages in resisting damage, it is also more expensive to repair.
 Our concrete parking lots are developed in accordance with ACI 330 Design Guidelines by the American Concrete Institute.

 Asphalt, making up ~95% of U.S. roads and highways, is a bituminous material that offers the kind of flexibility that concrete does not- hence the umbrella term it falls under, “flexible pavement.”
 The layers that make up an asphalt pavement work together to distribute the weight loads of passing traffic to minimize the damage of localized stress.
 While asphalt is cheaper to install, maintenance needs arrive more often.
 Asphalt is also a “greener” material due to the ability to recycle an asphalt surface layer to be re-applied after processing, or used as gravel.